-**This is NOT the current Math 213 course.
-Find your course here.**
+This page is for a past course.
+Find your current course here.

 Welcome to Math 213, Math with Mathematica, this Spring 2015!